 What Video File Format Should You Use?

 Consider how you will be distributing and delivering your video.
 For most video creators, .MP4 and H.264 are a good choice.
 It’s the preferred format for YouTube, giving a mix of small file size and high quality.
 It’s commonly available on video cameras.
 It’ll also be playable on most devices.
-Learn more about how to choose a camera for vlogging in The 15 Best Cameras for YouTube Videos in 2018.
+Learn more about how to choose a camera for vlogging in The 15 Best Cameras for YouTube Videos.

 Deciding on the best file format is based on your specific needs.
 Keep in mind your audience and how they’ll be watching your videos.
 Refer back to our guide for common codecs and containers to help with your decision.